 Any changes to our procurement process are communicated to all employees who have responsibility for suppliers and buying through training and policies.
 Awareness training for senior management and employees involved in the procurement function.

 Our Modern Slavery Act Policy is made available to all employees through our internal intranet, NM Cloud and referred to in our corporate induction.
 Other relevant policies we have in place are:

 Equality, Diversity & Social Inclusion Policy, Whistle-Blowing Policy, Grievance Policy, Fraud Prevention Policy, Risk Management Policy, Third Party Access Policy, Supplier Security Code of Conduct Policy.

 All our employees have a written contract of employment.
 The right to work in the UK is established prior to their employment starting.
 All employees are made aware of their statutory rights during the induction process.
 We also operate a preferred supplier list in relation to the recruitment agencies we work with, who understand and support our policy.

-This Statement is made in accordance to section 54 (1) of the Modern Slavery Act 2015 and our human trafficking and modern slavery statement for our financial year ended 31 December 2016.
-The Board of NM Group is responsible for implementing this statement and providing adequate resources, training and investment to ensure that human trafficking and modern slavery is prevented from taking place within our organisation or its supply chain.
+This Statement is made in accordance to section 54 (1) of the Modern Slavery Act 2015 and constitutes NM Group' human trafficking and modern slavery statement for our financial year ended 31 December 2017.
+The Board of NM Group is responsible for implementing this Statement and providing adequate resources, training and investment to ensure that human trafficking and modern slavery is prevented from taking place within our organisation or its supply chain.

 This statement will be reviewed annually and made publicly available on our website, www.northmid.co.uk.